WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod02/0201-Implement Identity Services and Group Policy.md

 11. In the **Run** dialog box, in the **Open** text box, enter **regedit**, and then select **OK**.

-     > Notice that the registry editor has been disabled by the GPO.
+>Note: Notice that the registry editor has been disabled by the GPO.

 12. In the **Registry Editor** dialog box, select **OK**.